Bogyoke Aung San Market

 Bogyoke Aung San Market © Werner Bayer

-The official exchange rates of the Myanmar kyat is kept artificially strong by the government set rates.
-This has created a large black market trade in the currency at a much better price for tourists.
-The black market has endured and the best place to change currency is in the central jewellery section of the market; most of the shops provide the service and money exchanging hawkers line the area waiting for tourists.
-To maximize the rates it is best to ask several different vendors and bargain hard.
+In the past, the official exchange rate of the Myanmar kyat was kept artificially strong by government-set rates, creating a large black market trade in the currency at a much better price for tourists.
+The black market has endured and the best place to change currency is in the central jewellery section of the market.
+To maximise the rates it is best to ask several different vendors and bargain hard.
 Be careful to count your money and do the exchange math yourself.
 Exchanging currency on the black market is risky, but many travellers go this route.

-Once you have converted money the market is a great place to buy crafts, art work, jewellery or antiques.
-Popular souvenirs include Burmese cigars, and old Burmese currency, some of which was issued in the curious but numerologically auspicious denominations of 35, 70 and 90 kyat notes.
+Once you have converted money the market is a great place to buy crafts, artwork, jewellery or antiques.
+Popular souvenirs include Burmese cigars, and old Burmese currency, some of which was issued in the curious but numerologically auspicious denominations of 35, 75 and 90 kyat notes.
 Bogyoke Aung San Market is open daily from about 9am to 5pm and is centrally located in downtown Yangon.
 Locals will be happy to direct you if you get lost.